mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 ---

+## Deploying

+You can deploy this like you would any other SvelteKit project.
+I chose to use the static adapter by default so you can `npm run build` and serve the `public` folder on your host of choice.
+Feel free to change the adapter if you want.

+---

 ## That's it!

 I think I've covered most of the important stuff.
 If you have any questions, suggestions, or problems feel free to [open an issue](https://github.com/mattjennings/sveltekit-blog-template/issues).